Overview

 Strategic Planning

-Pupil Premium strategy reviews take place annually between the Head of School and the Executive Head.
-Our next review is in April 2024.
+Pupil Premium strategy reviews take place annually by the Headteacher and are evaluated by the School Improvement Lead and Governors.
+Our next review is in September 2025.

 Due to our students individual needs students are not able to access National Tests.
 Assessment and reporting of progress is measured against students EHCP outcomes which means that the average progress between Key Stages (1 and 2), progress 8 and attainment 8 scores, the percentage of pupils who have achieved grade 5 or above in English and Maths at the end of KS4 and average scoring in tests is not applicable.